-In the second year of geographical study we look abroad and study USA, Brazil, Ghana, Kenya and The Middle East.
+In the second year of geographical study we look at global themes, for example Globalisation using the countries of USA, Brazil and China.
 This enables us to introduce the fundamentals of global development and interdependence.

 The IGCSE course starts here and, although not every student will continue with it they will all end up with an understanding of rivers and floods, tourism, Energy (including enhanced Greenhouse effect/climate change) and the environmental risks created by human activity.
 There is a strong emphasis on local fieldwork.

 Students follow the programme of study leading towards qualification in the Cambridge International GCSE.
 This course covers nearly every geographical topic and issue, giving a full education from coral reefs to wind farms and building the confidence of students who increasingly want to engage with the topical issues that arise from the work (such as the importance of securing energy supplies for the future and the dynamics of population movements both within and between countries).
 The main subject areas covered in these two years are: Plate Tectonics, Population, Settlement, Agriculture, Weather, Climate and Ecosystems, Industry, Energy and Water Resources, Environmental Risks and Benefits and Interrelationships between the natural environment and human activities.
 The Year 9 topics also contribute to the IGCSE.

 Since September 2016 the Department has adopted the Cambridge International A-Level with consistently excellent results year on year.
 The course builds upon the work completed lower down in the school, building a more detailed understanding of the issues and topics covered and widening the skill set possessed by each student to include statistical analysis and critical thinking with regard to geographical issues such as the impact of enhanced global warming in High and Low Income Countries and Newly Emerging Economies.
 Students learn to work more independently and are expected to read, research and write in a more extended way about the subjects covered